aragilar/dnd-flask/data/documentation/combat.md

 #### Damage Types

-Different attacks, damaging spells, and other harmful effects deal di erent types of damage.
+Different attacks, damaging spells, and other harmful effects deal different types of damage.
 Damage types have no rules of their own, but other rules, such as damage resistance, rely on the types.

 The damage types follow, with examples to help a DM assign a damage type to a new effect.

 **Acid.** The corrosive spray of a black dragon's breath and the dissolving enzymes secreted by a black pudding deal acid damage.

-**Bludgeoning.** Blunt force attacks-hammers, falling, constriction, and the like-deal bludgeoning damage.
+**Bludgeoning.** Blunt force attacks - hammers, falling, constriction, and the like - deal bludgeoning damage.

 **Cold.** The infernal chill radiating from an ice devil's spear and the frigid blast of a white dragon's breath deal cold damage.